wchang84/cse6250group/README.md

     - Raw data is included as well as the train and test sets for running locally.
 - Preprocess: Includes data downloads from various sources and aggregation of data
 - Visualization: Includes Tableau notebook used to visualize results as well as relevant output data
-- dockerfile: container set up information
+- dockerfile: container set up information.
+Dockerfile based on Pysark notebook from docker stacks.
+See https://github.com/jupyter/docker-stacks/tree/master/pyspark-notebook

 ## Running
 Set up docker container using environment.yml